 Disclaimer: These guidelines express my personal, sometimes controversial views.
 I am looking forward to debating these guidelines and refine them.

 I recommend not to worry about a declared data structure in an ERD sense.
 Initially.

 Learn to love nt:unstructured (& friends) in development.

 There is an implicit contract about structure that your application inherently uses.
 Let’s say I store the modification date of a blog post in a lastModified property.
-My App will automatically know to read the modification date from that same property again, there is really no need to declare that explicitly.
+My App automatically knows to read the modification date from that same property again, there is really no need to declare that explicitly.

 Further data constraints like mandatory or type and value constraints should only be applied where required for data integrity reasons.